 15. Administration, Compliance and Distribution

 Carmanah’s Board has established the standards of business conduct contained in this Code.
 This Code shall be distributed to each new director, officer and employee of the Company upon commencement of his or her employment or other relationship with the Company.
-A copy of the Company’s Code is available on the it’s website at www.carmanah.com .
+A copy of the Company’s Code is available on the website at www.carmanah.com .

 Strict adherence to this Code is vital.
 Failure to comply with the standards outlined in this Code will result in disciplinary action up to and including termination of employment, in accordance with applicable employment law.
 Supervisors are required to report any behavior that may be in breach of this Code and must respond appropriately to any reports which they receive.
 Any supervisor who directs or approves or condemns any conduct in violation of this Code, or who has knowledge of such conduct and does not immediately report it, will be subject to disciplinary action, up to and including termination of employment.